think-grid/AGRI-DUNIA/README.md

 # AGRI-DUNIA
  Agri Dunia is  a digital platform designed to transform the way farmers sell their produce and access essential agricultural services.
-Our mission is simple: empower farmers, eliminate unnecessary middlemen, and deliver fresh farm produce directly to consumers.
+Our mission is simple: empower farmers, eliminate unnecessary middlemen, and deliver fresh farm produce directly to consumer.